hoo29/keycloak-client-authz/README.md

 1. Login to Keycloak as an admin and select the `Authentication` menu item.
 1. Create a new flow with `Top Level Flow Type` of `generic`.
-1. Add flows equal to the number of providers you want to use.
+1. Do `Add flow` equal to the number of providers you want to use.
-1. In each flow, add executions for the desired provider and one for the `Client Role` provider.
+1. In each flow, `Add execution` for the desired provider and one for the `Client Role` provider.
 1. Set all providers in the sub flows to `REQUIRED`.
 1. Set the sub flow to `ALTERNATIVE`.
 1. Select the `Bindings` tabs and update the `Browser Flow` value to your new flow.